setmy-info/java-low-io/README.md

 Similar to Camunda and BPMN: draw the graph using a UI, save it as a BPMN (XML) file, and write the code for the steps.
 Camunda manages workflow execution (workflow instances) based on the graph.

+The library enables defining the protocol and starting to use it at a higher level, abstracting away the lower-level mechanics and focusing on business logic and data flows.

 Ideally, protocols can be written and registered in a configuration format (JSON, XML, etc.).
 The library loads the configuration, starts the server, and provides client code that interacts with the server using the protocol.
 Integrators send specific data and receive specific data without worrying about low-level protocol implementation (even step code).

-Define protocol and start using it in higer level.

 ### MVP